Roundhouse Radio: Arts One interviews

 The Silence of God

 Death is the most prominent theme in Don DeLillo’s White Noise, manifested in the lives of Jack and Babette, primarily in the form of constant noise in the background.
-This continuous ‘white’ noise is representative of the couple’s constant thoughts about dying.
-All the important characters in the book contribute to this noise, with the exception of one – Wilder.
+There is always someone humming (DeLillo 27) or the TV is left on with nobody watching (DeLillo 249) and this continuous ‘white’ noise is representative of the couple’s constant thoughts about dying.

 The Feminist Façade